kalyanvoleti/k8s-resources/README.md

-# k8s-resources (sandbox branch)
+# 📁 k8s-resources (main branch)

-This branch is used for hands-on practice with Kubernetes YAML files.
+This branch contains stable and working Kubernetes YAML files
+that reflect my understanding of core concepts.

 ---

-## ⚙️ Purpose
+## 🎯 Purpose

-The `sandbox` branch is where I:
+The `main` branch is used to maintain clean, structured, and verified YAML files

-- Practice Kubernetes concepts repeatedly
-- Create, modify, and delete files freely
-- Reinforce learning through regular experimentation
+covering key Kubernetes topics such as Pods, Services, ConfigMaps, Secrets, Deployments, and more.

+These files reflect what I’ve learned and successfully tested through hands-on practice.

 ---

-## 📁 Usage

-- This branch will have frequent changes.
-- Files may be incomplete, temporary, or experimental.
-- It supports my learning by providing a space to explore freely without restrictions.
+## 📌 About This Branch

+- YAML files here are added **after hands-on testing and improvements.**
+- Files may go through a few updates during learning but are **not frequently edited once finalized.**
+- This branch acts as a **reference point** for successfully practiced and verified examples.

 ---

-## 📎 Note

-This branch is only for personal practice and learning.
-Refer to the `main` branch for clean, tested, and organized YAML files.
+## 🔁 Practice & Updates

+For active learning, testing, or experimentation, refer to the `sandbox` branch.
+That branch is used to explore ideas freely, without affecting the finalized files in the `main` branch.